szocske19/lecture-notes-wiki/2018_xtext.md

 Install Xtext
 -------------

-Install Xtext 2.11 using the releases update site: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
+Xtext is already installed in the provided virtual machine environment.
+To manually install it into a fresh Eclipse instance, add Xtext 2.11 using the releases update site: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/

 (You can find the link here: https://eclipse.org/Xtext/download.html)